-The name of the image in Glance must match exactly the image name in the App Catalog (without the .qcow2 extension, e.g. "kloudbuster\v6").
+The name of the image in Glance must match exactly the image name (without the .qcow2 extension, e.g. "kloudbuster-7.0.0").

-Upload the KloudBuster VM image using the Glance CLI
+Upload the KloudBuster VM image using the Glance CLI (optional)

 This assumes that you have installed the OpenStack Glance API and have sourced the appropriate openrc file.